drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### Analysis of Tarceva Binding to the EGF-R Kinase (4/4)

-The substituents in positions 6 and 7 extend towards the outside of the protein and serve to optimize the physico-chemical properties for better solubility and bioavailability.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/analysis-tarceva-binding-to-egf-r-kinase-44-8fc2de19'><i class='fa fa-play' aria-hidden='true'></i></button>The substituents in positions 6 and 7 extend towards the outside of the protein and serve to optimize the physico-chemical properties for better solubility and bioavailability.
 *[bioavailability]: The percentage of drug that is detected in the systemic circulation after its administration.